integr8ly/cloud-resource-operator/README.md

 ```

 ## VPC Peering
-Currently AWS resources are deployed into a separate Virtual Private Cloud (VPC) than the VPC the cluster is deployed into.
+Currently AWS resources are deployed into a separate Virtual Private Cloud (VPC) than the VPC that the cluster is deployed into.
 In order for these to communicate, a `peering connection` must be established between the two VPCS.
 To do this:
 - In the AWS VPC console, create a new peering connection between the two VPCs.
 This is a two-way communication channel, so only one needs to be created
 - Select the newly created connection, then click `actions > accept request` to accept the peering request
 - Edit the cluster VPC route table.
 Create a new route that contains the resource VPC's CIDR block as the `destination` and the newly created peering connection as the `target`